 St. Bartholomew’s day Massacre

-The massacre of St. Bartholomew’s day is a history of unparalleled atrocity when according to some writers 100,000 were killed.
-In Paris alone, the blood of over 10,000 innocent Protestants citizens, deluged the streets, and for a whole week the shouts of ‘Kill, kill,’ resounded on every hand… These Protestants perished on account of their faith, in the month of August 1572. …Pope Gregory XIII, who was privy to the plot, celebrated a Te Deum on hearing the news, ordered a jubilee and a solemn procession which he accompanied himself, to thank God for this glorious success… He had a medal struck in memory of the happy event, and a picture of the Massacre painted and hung in the Vatican…
+The massacre of St. Bartholomew’s Day is a history of unparalleled atrocity when according to some writers 100,000 were killed.
+In Paris alone, the blood of over 10,000 innocent Protestants citizens, deluged the streets, and for a whole week the shouts of ‘Kill, kill,’ resounded on every hand… These Protestants perished on account of their faith, in August 1572. …Pope Gregory XIII, who was privy to the plot, celebrated a Te Deum on hearing the news, ordered a jubilee and a solemn procession which he accompanied himself, to thank God for this glorious success… He had a medal struck in memory of the happy event, and a picture of the Massacre painted and hung in the Vatican…

 Pope Gregory XIII's coin commemorating the slaughter of innocents.